Best Camera 2017

 Price from: $348.00 Get best offers

-2017 hasn't yet brought us a new winner in the compact zoom category, so for now, the Panasonic ZS60 is still holding on, though that could certainly change by the end of the year.
+2017 hasn't yet brought us a new winner in the compact zoom category, so the Panasonic ZS60 is still holding on.
 The ZS60 takes this slot over other small zoom cameras because of, well, some of the same reasons the new but heftier FZ80 takes the best super zoom -- a good lens, a 10 fps burst mode and 4K video with some pretty neat 4K photo modes.

 - Nikon COOLPIX A900

 The Sony RX10 series has long been an excellent but expensive option for advanced compact cameras with a solid zoom lens, but the Sony RX10 IV makes a serious step up with an outstanding 24 fps burst speed.
 Sony is also claiming a .03 second autofocus on this beast.
 The one-inch sensor and manual controls puts it in the advanced category and gives the RX10 IV some serious imaging power, while the bright 25x zoom lens means some pretty wide versatility.
 Sports, travel, kids, the RX10 IV can keep up with it.
 The downside?
 A $1700 price point.
 Can't swallow the cost?
 Last year's winner the Panasonic FZ2500 isn't as fast but is the closest competitor with a lower price point.